 - Failing is an essential part of learning and living.
 There is only one certainty if you go from your comfort zone into your learning zone and that is that you wil fail sooner or later.
 So it is important to find ways to constructively deal with failing and to develop your fail resilience.

 - Fail-resilience is the ability to deal constructively with failing and to treat it as a learning experience.
 The core of being resilient is that you can bounce back after failing even when it hurts and triggers emotion.

 - Your fail resilience enables you to move from FAIL as the First Attempt In Learning to FAIL as Further Attempts In Learning.
 Thanks to your fail resilience you don't let the first attempt be the last and you go back in and try again.

-Fail Forward® as an experiential methodology offers a currculum of 30 creative tools for individuals of all ages, educators, teams and organizational leaders.
+Fail Forward® as an experiential methodology offers a curriculum of 30 creative tools for youngsters from 13 till 30 and educators (trainers, facilitators, youth and social workers,...).
 These tools address developing your fail resilience and changing your perspective on failing.

-Over 200 educators were introduced to and/or trained in the Fail Forward® methodology and the tools were extensively tested in different educational contexts in Belgum, Iceland Norway and the UK.
+Over 200 educators were introduced to and/or trained in the Fail Forward® methodology and the tools were extensively tested in different educational contexts in Belgium, Iceland, Norway and the UK.